Goldman Sachs Group Inc. Makes New $2.39 Million Investment in Eos Energy Enterprises, Inc. (NASDAQ:EOSE)

 Goldman Sachs Group Inc. purchased a new position in shares of Eos Energy Enterprises, Inc. (NASDAQ:EOSE) during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund purchased 121,019 shares of the company’s stock, valued at approximately $2,386,000.
 Goldman Sachs Group Inc. owned about 0.20% of Eos Energy Enterprises as of its most recent SEC filing.

 A number of other hedge funds and other institutional investors have also made changes to their positions in the business.
-Spring Creek Capital LLC acquired a new position in Eos Energy Enterprises during the first quarter worth approximately $41,466,000.
-BlackRock Inc. acquired a new position in Eos Energy Enterprises during the first quarter worth approximately $13,651,000.
-Alps Advisors Inc. acquired a new position in Eos Energy Enterprises during the first quarter worth approximately $6,593,000.
-Geode Capital Management LLC increased its position in Eos Energy Enterprises by 923.0% during the first quarter.
-Geode Capital Management LLC now owns 306,596 shares of the company’s stock worth $6,046,000 after buying an additional 276,626 shares during the last quarter.
+Spring Creek Capital LLC acquired a new position in shares of Eos Energy Enterprises in the first quarter valued at approximately $41,466,000.
+BlackRock Inc. acquired a new position in shares of Eos Energy Enterprises in the first quarter valued at approximately $13,651,000.
+Alps Advisors Inc. acquired a new position in shares of Eos Energy Enterprises in the first quarter valued at approximately $6,593,000.
+Geode Capital Management LLC grew its position in shares of Eos Energy Enterprises by 923.0% in the first quarter.
+Geode Capital Management LLC now owns 306,596 shares of the company’s stock valued at $6,046,000 after purchasing an additional 276,626 shares during the last quarter.
 Finally, UBS Group AG grew its position in shares of Eos Energy Enterprises by 2,295.4% in the first quarter.
 UBS Group AG now owns 102,548 shares of the company’s stock valued at $2,023,000 after purchasing an additional 98,267 shares during the last quarter.
 32.85% of the stock is currently owned by hedge funds and other institutional investors.

 Shares of EOSE stock opened at $15.32 on Wednesday.
 The company has a market capitalization of $934.15 million, a PE ratio of -2.10 and a beta of 1.02.
 The company has a 50 day moving average of $18.21.
 Eos Energy Enterprises, Inc. has a 1 year low of $9.94 and a 1 year high of $31.95.

 Several research firms have recently commented on EOSE.
-Seaport Global Securities began coverage on Eos Energy Enterprises in a research report on Thursday, July 15th.
-They issued a “buy” rating and a $27.00 target price on the stock.
 Zacks Investment Research raised Eos Energy Enterprises from a “sell” rating to a “hold” rating in a research report on Tuesday, July 13th.
-Finally, Seaport Res Ptn reaffirmed a “buy” rating on shares of Eos Energy Enterprises in a research report on Thursday, July 15th.
+Seaport Res Ptn reaffirmed a “buy” rating on shares of Eos Energy Enterprises in a research report on Thursday, July 15th.
+Finally, Seaport Global Securities initiated coverage on Eos Energy Enterprises in a research note on Thursday, July 15th.
+They issued a “buy” rating and a $27.00 price target for the company.

 Eos Energy Enterprises Company Profile